clecap/dante-wiki/doc/README-INSTALL-DEVELOPMENT.md

-This is the README file for a development machine.
+This is the README file for generating a development environment.

 ## Concepts